 Developing proposals in response to requests for proposals (RFPs) is another important aspect of the director of business development’s job duties.
-Once new business has been won, the business development director works with other department heads and staff to coordinate account startup and transition service or product delivery.
+Once new business has been secured, the business development director works with other department heads and staff to coordinate account startup and transition service or product delivery.

 Entry requirements for director of business development positions vary; most require at least a bachelor’s degree along with a number of years of experience.
-Many top employers show preference to candidates with a master’s degree.
+Many employers show preference to candidates with a master’s degree.